-All UTINs and all UTAs will complete FERPA and Title IX training through the relevant Canvas site.
+All UTINs and all UTAs will complete FERPA and Title IX training through the relevant Canvas site before completing the application.
 In addition, UTIN students will be provided with online tasks in 'how learning works', pedagogy and professionalism.

 In your assigned undergraduate course, we will follow Indiana University policy with regard to duties and responsibilities asked of UTINs and UTAs.
 Tasks may include (but are not limited to):